As of December 2025, Sine Machine has rudimentary MPE support for polyphonic pitch and global pitch bend.

 It basically lets your fingers be manual modulators of a synth’s pitch and timbre, which is pretty cool because that’s how “real” instruments work.

-A note on MPE Pitch Bend Range
+A technical note on MPE Pitch Bend Range

 I’s important that Sine Machine’s setting matches the hardware being used.